cfpb/design-system/docs/pages/landing-pages.md

   #### Area 3: Sidebar

-  * Must contain at least 1 component.
+  * Must contain at least one component.

   * If using both static and dynamic content, preference for dynamic content to appear above static content.
 behavior: >-